Deep KKL: Data-driven Output Prediction for Non-Linear Systems: Introduction

 \subsection{The output prediction problem}

 Consider an unknown dynamical system of dimension $n\in\NN$ with measured output:

 with $f:\RR^n\mapsto \RR^n$ a smooth vector field and $h:\RR^n\mapsto \RR$ a smooth observation function.
 For each $x\in\RR^n$, we assume that there exists a unique solution to \eqref{eq:nl_sys}, denoted at time $t$ by $X(x_0,t)$, with $x_0$ as initial condition.
-This solution is defined for all time (i.e. we assume forward and backward completeness\footnote{This assumption can be removed, this is beyond the scope of this work.}).
+This solution is defined for all time (i.e. we assume forward and backward completeness).
 We introduce $\YY$, the set of all possible output functions that can be generated by this dynamical system from the set of initial conditions.
 Formally,

-The problem we want to solve is the following: \textit{Given a current time $t$ can we infer the future value of an experiment $y$ in $\YY$ given that we know $y(s)$, for $s$ in $[0,t]$ ?} Note that we may not solve this problem for all $y$ in $\YY$ but at least for those in a particular subset $\mY$ of $\YY$.
+The problem we want to solve is the following: \textit{Given a current time $h$ can we infer the future value of an experiment $y$ in $\YY$ given that we know $y(t)$, for $t$ in $[0,h]$ ?} Note that we may not solve this problem for all $y$ in $\YY$ but at least for those in a particular subset $\mY$ of $\YY$.

 We address this problem by first defining a framework encapsulating the observation dynamics into a larger dynamical model, said \textbf{generative model} with a \textbf{contraction} property.
-This is similar to the idea of an \textit{internal model} \cite{francis1976internal}, as a generative model is a process simulating the system response, with the exception that, as opposed to an internal model, our definition is not necessarily motivated from control purposes.
+This is similar to the idea of an \textit{internal model} \cite{francis1976internal}, as a generative model is a process simulating the system response, with the exception that our definition is not necessarily motivated from control purposes.
 Under some assumptions, we propose an upper bound of the prediction error over time for such a model.

 In a second step, we suggest a possible solution via the Kazantzis-Kravaris/Luenberger (KKL) observer formalism.
 After proving the existence of a generative model under this particular form, we verify that it also respects the hypothesis required for our upper bound.
 To demonstrate the feasibility of this solution, and inspired by \cite{ramos2020numerical}, we design a learning algorithm to discover such KKL models.
-In our experiments, the KKL-based predictor exhibits remarkable forecasting capabilities, excellent generalization and robustness to noise.
+In our simulations, the KKL-based predictor exhibits remarkable forecasting capabilities, excellent generalization and robustness to noise.